CEMeNT-PSAAP/MCDC/docs/source/user_guide/materials_and_multigroup.rst

 Source Energy and Group
 -----------------------

-A particle carries continuous ``energy`` and an integer ``group`` as separate state. :class:`mcdc.Source` accepts an independent continuous energy distribution and discrete group distribution:
+A particle carries continuous ``energy`` and an auxiliary integer ``group`` as separate state. :class:`mcdc.Source` accepts an independent continuous energy distribution in eV and discrete group distribution:

 .. code-block:: python